ForeverAnApple/TrendingSimulator/README.md

 * Also to save money, the API will send the least amount of requests neccesary to sending the maximum number of pictures (16) in every request.

-* A [sqlite](https://www.sqlite.org) database is used to store tweets, image information, and image tags information.
+* A(n) [sqlite](https://www.sqlite.org) database is used to store tweets, image information, and image tags information.

 #### Image Labeling and Selection
 * Images will be labeled and tagged with Google Cloud Vision and loaded into the database.